 Introduction

-The contract with the lead consultant will be let under the NEC4 Professional Serviceos Contract form 2017 (with amendments January 2023).
+The contract with the lead consultant will be let under the NEC4 Professional Service Short Contract form (PSSC) 2017 (with amendments January 2023).
 Set out below are the specifics which will be applicable.

 Contract Data Part 1 – Data Provided by the Client